-Netflix’s VP of original content, Cindy Holland, addressed questions about a potential second season for Gilmore Girls: A Year in the Life at the Television Critics Association press tour over the weekend.
-Although Holland confirmed that the streaming service has not been discussing another trip to Stars Hollow with showrunner Amy Sherman-Palladino, she added that everyone at the network is a big fan of the show:
+Netflix’s vice president of original content, Cindy Holland, addressed questions about a potential second season for Gilmore Girls: A Year in the Life at the Television Critics Association press tour in 2018.
+Although Holland confirmed the streaming service was not actively discussing another trip to Stars Hollow with Sherman-Palladino at that time, she did note folks at the streaming service are very much into the show:

-Hmm, it sounds like there is an opening there.
-Holland's comment partially echoes a statement that Netflix's content chief Ted Sarandos made last year.
-A few months after Gilmore Girls: A Year in the Life premiered, Sarandos said that Netflix was very pleased with the revival series' success, and that he actually had been talking to Amy Sherman-Palladino and her husband/co-executive producer Dan about making a second season.
-But here we are almost two years later, and it sounds like we are no closer to getting any more new episodes.
-At least we know that Netflix is definitely open to the idea of more Gilmore.
+An optimist would say it sounds like there is an opening there.
+Holland's comment partially echoes a statement Netflix's content chief Ted Sarandos made in March 2017.
+A few months after Gilmore Girls: A Year in the Life’s November 2016 premiere, Sarandos said Netflix was very pleased with the revival series' success, and mentioned he actually had been talking to Sherman-Palladino and her husband, co-executive producer Daniel Palladino, about making a second season.
+But now it’s years after the revival’s first season dropped, and it sounds like Netflix is no closer to producing any more new episodes.
+But still, not all hope of more Gilmore is lost.

-Of course, the most obvious thing standing in the way of any potential Gilmore Girls: A Year in the Life Season 2 is Amy Sherman-Palladino's new show, The Marvelous Mrs. Maisel.
-Now, Sherman-Palladino is in an exclusive contract with Amazon, and her focus is all on Maisel right now, which has earned the showrunner her first real critical success (despite the fan devotion to her shows for years).
-Marvelous Mrs. Maisel cleaned up at the Golden Globes at the start of the year, winning both major categories it was up for, and it is also up for six major categories at the Emmys this year, including the prized Outstanding Comedy Series trophy.
+Of course, the most obvious thing standing in the way of any potential Gilmore Girls: A Year in the Life Season 2 is Sherman-Palladino's currently running show, The Marvelous Mrs. Maisel.
+Currently, Sherman-Palladino is in an exclusive contract with Amazon, and her focus seems to be all on Maisel right now, which has earned the showrunner her first real critical success (despite the fan devotion to her other shows for years).
+The Marvelous Mrs. Maisel has cleaned up at the Golden Globes and Emmys each year since it premiered, and shows no signs of slowing down.

-The other question with continuing the revival is what exactly any new episodes would focus on.
-The impetus for making A Year in the Life in the first place was so Amy Sherman-Palladino could end the series on her terms, since she left Gilmore Girls before its final season and famously was unable to air the final four words she had planned from the beginning.
+The other question involved with continuing the revival is what exactly any new episodes would focus on.
+The impetus for making A Year in the Life in the first place was so Sherman-Palladino could wrap up the series exactly how she wanted to, since she left the original Gilmore Girls before its last season and famously was unable to air the final four words she had planned from the beginning.
 Now that those final four words have aired (spoiler: they are Rory revealing to Lorelai that she is pregnant), it just feels like the show has finally reached its true conclusion.
-But there are still ways to keep the Gilmore love going — a new season would likely focus on Rory's pregnancy and the early years of her being a mother.
-Or, Lauren Graham floated the idea that they make a Gilmore Girls Christmas movie rather than a whole new season, just to give fans a chance to check in on everyone years later.